npasqualotto/videotophotos/README.md

 # R code to break camera trap videos into images

-This R code processes videos recorded by camera traps to extract frames, rename the frames, and update their metadata to reflect the correct capture timestamps based on the video's metadata.
+This R code processes videos recorded by camera traps to:

-Here's a step-by-step breakdown of what the code does:
+1. Extracts one frame per second as images.
+2. Renames and organizes these images.
+3. Corrects their metadata timestamps to reflect the accurate capture time.
+4. Cleans up intermediate files to maintain a tidy workspace.

 ```R
 ## loading packages